November 2, 2018

 How does that fit into reporting requirements?

 The World Health Organization (WHO) applies HACCP to ensure the quality of vaccines.
 HACCP stands for Hazard Analysis and Critical Control Points.
-The Food and Drug Administration (FDA), regulates biological products manufacture similarly.
+The Food and Drug Administration (FDA), regulates that biological products are manufactured similarly.

 Controlling and monitoring vaccine temperature is necessary.
 Only biological products with carefully monitored production and storage can guarantee efficacy.